stevefoy/target-land/README.md

 ####video:
 The SDP file defines a network stream.
 Opening this file with VLC or OpenCV's `cv2.VideoCapture()` should work.
 Before opening the network stream, we need to tell the controller to start streaming video.
 We do this by running `nc 10.1.1.1 5502` on the computer where we want to receive the video.
 Let that run in the background.
 TODO make the python script open this instead, so the user isn't bothered by this extra step.

+####video test:
+activate video stream command on solo controller `nc 10.1.1.1 5502` run vlc with the following file create a file `sololink.sdp` with the contents: c=IN IP4 10.1.1.1 m=video 5600 RTP/AVP 96
+a=rtpmap:96 H264/90000
+t=0 0

 ####autopilot firmware:
 Clone [ardupilot](github.com/diydrones/ardupilot) and `cd` into ArduCopter.
 In the file called `APM_Config.h`, find the line that says `//#define PRECISION_LANDING ENABLED`.
 Uncomment this line.
 Now compile with `make px4-v2`.
 The build output is in this folder, and it's called `ArduCopter-v2.px4`.
 Now upload it to the Solo: